Introduction

 Aquatic reserves

-In an attempt to solve pollution problems and halt the loss of biodiversity, aquatic reserves have been declared in the worst effected regions (mostly Sydney).
+In an attempt to solve pollution problems17 and halt the loss of biodiversity, aquatic reserves18 have been declared in the worst effected regions (mostly Sydney).
 Collection of seashore animals in these areas is strictly prohibited.
 In non-protected areas bag limits are enforced so that numbers of seashore animals that can be collected is restricted.
 Penalties apply if bag limits are broken.

 Protective measures